 From the “License Configuration” tab in the C Tech License Manager, ensure that a Server is properly configured.

-When the connection to the server was successful, you will see the following window when you click the “Query Server” button.
+When the connection to the server is successful, you will see the following window when you click the “Query Server” button.
+The System Identifier for the remote server is displayed in the query results.

 Licensing Procedure